 Beware the Nice Ones: He's a nice kid who would really prefer not to pick a fight, though Mega Man can - and will - kick your ass if he deems it necessary.

 Big Brother Mentor: Designer notes mention how Geo was originally meant to have a big brother element in his character.
 His heart-to-hearts with the FM-ians' hosts certainly edge him towards this, as does his Team Dad status.

 Bystander Syndrome: Averted in the anime, where Geo's natural sense of heroism suffers less from the prolonged depression of the games.
 The kid will often run into manifestly dangerous situations in the hope that he can do something, even if Mega isn't around to help.
 To date, these situations have included: Luna almost falling from a damaged skytram, Gemini Spark causing trouble, and a mass virus outbreak.

 Clark Kenting: Ohhhhhh, yes.
-He takes absolutely no measures in adjusting his voice and he's the only person with that particular hairstyle in all three games, so this banks almost entirely on a personality-disconnect between his lives.
+He takes absolutely no measures in adjusting his voice and he's the only person with that particular hairstyle in all three games.

 Fighting Your Friend: This happens whenever he is forced to fight against Luna, Sonia, Bud, or Pat, which tends to happen once per game, but mostly with Bud; by the third game neither Queen Ophiuchus nor Gemini Spark are present and Harp Note can't be fought.

 Foil: To several characters, including Mega and Sonia.
 Also of note is how radically different he is from Lan, his predecessor.